Access Money Habitudes Online:

 “A lot of times, they don’t get financial ed until they’re seniors.
 But, by that time, they’re graduating.
 They should have known this stuff before they were seniors so they could start saving a little bit and thinking about college, but they don’t get it until it’s too late,” she says.

 This deficiency is hard to ignore as the symptoms trickle through society.
-However, Pfeiffer notes that there is a nationwide push to increase the amount of financial education that young people receive; she’s even started doing financial programming for 4-H’s Cloverbuds, kids ages 5-8.
+However, Pfeiffer notes that there is a nationwide push to increase the amount of financial education that young people receive; she’s even started providing financial programming for 4-H’s Cloverbuds, kids ages 5-8.

 “There is a big need for it because we see a lot of bankruptcy and lots of credit card problems,” she says, noting the burden falls on schools and youth groups because parents are not necessarily comfortable or capable themselves in this arena.